Introduction, Taxes, 420, Travelling Abroad, ABLE Accounts

 The tax deadline has come and gone.
-Hopefully you were able to file your taxes or request an extension before Tuesday.
+Hopefully, you were able to file your taxes or request an extension before Tuesday.
 I have heard from quite a few people talking about their plans to spend any refund they may have received.
-While it may feel good to get a refund, the reality is you have been an exceptionally good citizen and gave the government an interest free loan over the course of the last year!
+While it may feel good to get a refund, the reality is you have been an exceptionally good citizen and gave the government an interest-free loan over the course of the last year!
 Yippee!!!
 When you think of it in this way, getting a tax refund doesn’t seem so great, huh!?

-Did you know that you have complete control over how much or how little you pay in to the IRS each year?
+Did you know that you have complete control over how much or how little you pay into the IRS each year?
 If you received a refund, consider making changes to your form W-4 tax withholding from your paycheck.
 If you are unsure of how to go about changing your W-4, talk to your HR or Payroll department.

 To put more money in your pocket and not Uncle Sam’s, increase the number of allowances that you are claiming.
 If you need some help making these changes, you could talk to your tax preparer or CPA that you used to file.
-They should be able to tell you the exact changes to make in order to get as close to break even as possible.
+They should be able to tell you the exact changes to make in order to get as close to breaking even as possible.
 If you are more of a Do-It-Yourselfer, there are some aids available.
 The form W-4 has a worksheet included that will help you determine the number of allowances to claim.
 If you would like to use an interactive calculator, the IRS has a free calculator you can use, here.
-Once you have adjusted your withholding, consider saving the additional money you will be getting on your check in an interest bearing account.
+Once you have adjusted your withholding, consider saving the additional money you will be getting on your check in an interest-bearing account.
 And there you have it!
 You are on your way to saving more money every month, while no longer financing the U.S. government at 0%.

 So, I recently became a Premier Advisor on Investopedia’s Advisor Insights, answering questions that are submitted by readers on topics ranging from the simple to the more complex.
 Here are a few recent favorites.